 Mostly I’m keeping an eye out for Bernini sculptures, particularly Apollo and Daphne, a sculpture so delicate and alive it’s hard to believe it’s carved from marble.
 It might as well be from snow.

-Every time I’m in Rome I come to see it.
-But on this trip Apollo and Daphne isn’t enough.
+Every time I’m in Rome I make a pilgrimage to the Borghese to see it.
+But on this trip, a visit to see Apollo and Daphne isn’t enough.
 I’m determined to track down the best Bernini sculpture in Rome, as well as the artist’s most notable fountains and architecture – and dive into a few scandals along the way.

 Who was Gian Lorenzo Bernini?

 Gian Lorenzo Bernini was a gifted sculptor who created some of the best art in Rome.
-Together with the painter Caravaggio, he’s a poster boy for the Baroque, a period in art that embraced the dramatic, the lavish and – one might argue – the overdone.
+Together with the painter Caravaggio, he’s one of the poster boys of the Baroque, a period in art that embraced the dramatic, the lavish and – one might argue – the overdone.

 A dark spot in Bernini’s career